ajk/clj-gearman/README.md

                                (catch Throwable ex
                                  (w/work-exception socket job-handle ex))))}})

+; Start a worker pool.
+(def pool (w/pool worker))

+; Stop workers by calling the function returned previously.
+; Note that stopping the workers might take some time, especially if ; there is a long running task in progress.
+(pool)

+; Alternatively, if you just need to run a single worker on a single server ; you can use this lower-level method directly.
+;
 ; Connect to job server and start accepting tasks.
 (with-open [socket (w/connect worker)]
   (while true (w/work socket)))